mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

   Great question.
 A Human's Demand will always want to Connect with Supply from Matter.
 In a very simple case of a Human wanting to breathe the interaction is easy to see.
 The Human who wants to breathe is creating Demand for oxygen.
 This oxygen is part of Matter which means the wanted oxygen is Supply.
 So, in sum, the Human is creating Demand for Supply and the Supply-who the Demand wants to Connect with-is oxygen.
 If the Human does successfully breathe this means that the Demand Connected with Supply.
 If the Human fails to breathe that means the Demand failed to Connect with Supply.
 In this case the Human would be in a bit of a panic.
 Not all potential S&D Connections will be this serious.
 Maybe a Human wants to eat a sandwhich in which case failure wouldn't really matter.

   The created Demand and inherient Supply do not actually exist.
-Don't get me wrong the Humans and Matter do exist; it's just D&S does not.
+Don't get me wrong the Humans and Matter do exist; it's just S&D does not.
 You can never point to a Demand or point to a Supply.
 You could point to a Thing but not a Supply.
 And you could point to a Human but not a demand.
 The S&D both exist on a Field.
 A sort of battleground.
-On this battleground it is decided which D&S will Connect and which won't.
+On this battleground it is decided which S&D will Connect and which won't.

   It's important to understand S&D do not exist in Space.
 Again, you can not point to Supply or Demand.
 Because of this it's hard to visualize the processes involved.
 Because of this difficulty we are going to view S&D on a "Field".
 This Field will be visualized like a simple euclidean plane.
 There will be Supply and there will be Demand on the Field.
 The location of the Supply or the Demand on the Field is irrelevant.
 This is simply to visualize what is happening.
 A Demand could Connect with a Supply even if they are very far apart.